taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [C3SQL](https://github.com/bigbigwatermalon/c3sql) - The code for the paper C3: Zero-shot Text-to-SQL with ChatGPT
  * [CodeDroidAI](https://github.com/fmxexpress/codedroidai) - Generate code and forms with AI for Delphi Object Pascal and C++Builder using LLMs like ChatGPT and Vicuna-13b.
  * [ChatGPT-AutoHotkey-Utility](https://github.com/kdalanon/chatgpt-autohotkey-utility) - An AutoHotkey script that uses ChatGPT API to process text.
+ * [jekyll-chatgpt-translate](https://github.com/yegor256/jekyll-chatgpt-translate) - Automated translating of Jekyll pages via ChatGPT: all you need is just an OpenAI API key

 |Name|GitHub Stars|Language|License|